axelerant/testimonials-widget/readme.txt

 = Testimonials Widget Premium Doesn't Work For You? =

-No problem, get a 100% refund and keep the software.
-Your license for support and updates will be revoked though.
+No problem, it has a 30-day, money back guarantee.
+Also, you can keep the software, sans support and updates.

 = General Information =